rodanmaharjan/virus-total-threat-intel/docs/README.md

     ```

 ### Usage:
-1. Add your IP addresses, domains and URLs to `data/input.txt`.
+1. Add your IP addresses and URLs to `data/input.txt`.
 2. Add your VirusTotal API keys to `data/api_keys.txt`.
 3. Run the script, and the results will be saved to `malicious.txt`.

 Example output:

 Making request for IP: 192.168.0.1 Using API key: your-api-key Response for IP 192.168.0.1: Malicious Number of malicious reports: 3

+Malicious IP addresses and URLs saved to malicious.txt

 ### Contributing:
 Contributions are welcome!
 To contribute: